 The bike path at Chastain Memorial isn’t long, but it is strenuous.
-We love the trees, but not the crowds so we tend to visit this one during the day and not the weekends.
+We love the trees, but not the crowds, so we tend to visit this one during the day and not on the weekends.

 Chastain Memorial Park is one of the most unique places to go for a bike ride.
 Bike riders and pedestrians are allowed to use the trails and paths on the golf course.
 When using the golf course, the park asks everyone do your part to encourage family and friends to protect the course so we can continue its use as a welcomed social distance measure.

 Parking: Find a map here, with parking options.

 Distance: 3.1 miles

-There are currently 2 sections of this trail…a short one in Woodstock (about 1 mile long near Woofstock Park) and another 6 mile section in Cobb County.
-Eventually they should connect, but since they do not yet, we’re focusing on the 6 miles stretch.
+There are currently two sections of this trail...a short one in Woodstock (about 1 mile long near Woofstock Park) and another 6-mile section in Cobb County.
+Eventually, they should connect, but since they still need to, we’re focusing on the 6 miles stretch.

 This is all paved and relatively flat, but the only drawback is that it crosses several busy roads.
 It’s also close to the main road in many places, which makes it less than ideal for kids, but fine for adults.

 Location: The northeastern trailhead is at 3015 Bells Ferry Road – it’s the best place for parking.

 Difficulty: Easy, but crossing busy roads.

-These 11 miles of Eastside trail ways are probably Atlanta’s most well known and loved…the heartbeat of downtown Atlanta
+These 11 miles of Eastside trail ways are Atlanta’s most well-known and loved…the heartbeat of downtown Atlanta.

 While you’re exploring, don’t forget the West End Trail.
 It stretches 2.4 miles from White Street to Westview Cemetery, seamlessly connecting several Southwest Atlanta neighborhoods, including historic West End, Mozely Park and Westview.